ZiYang-xie/MV-Map/README.md

-# MV-Map: Next generation offboard HD-Map generation with Multi-view Consistency
+# MV-Map: Next Generation HD-Map Solution
 Welcome to the MV-Map GitHub repository!
 This repository contains the official implementation of the MV-Map pipeline, a novel offboard High-Definition Map (HD-Map) generation method based on the paper '[MV-Map: Offboard HD-Map Generation with Multi-view Consistency]()'.
 Explore the power of multi-view consistency and transform your mapping capabilities with our region-centric approach.

 Checkout our demo video!
 ## Demo Video